Film vs. Video In

 From this position we can get over-the-shoulder shots or close-ups.
 Finally, we do the same thing all over again from camera position #3.

-The actors must be careful to make the same moves in the same way on the same words in their dialogue.
+The actors must be careful to try to make the same moves in the same way on the same words in their dialogue.
 Otherwise, the words and actions in different takes will not match and that will make it very difficult to cut between the various takes.

 When we finish, we'll have at least three complete versions of the scene to choose from during editing.